far-han12/cse489_lab/README.md

 ## App Summary
 **Bangladesh Landmarks** is a Flutter-based Android application designed to manage and visualize geographical landmark records.
 The app communicates with a remote REST service to fetch, create, update, and delete landmark data.
 It features a modern tabbed interface that allows users to view landmarks on an interactive Google Map, browse them in a list format, and add new entries with automatic GPS detection and image handling.

-The application includes robust offline capabilities, caching data locally using SQLite so users can view landmarks even without an internet connection.
+The application includes robust offline capabilities, caching data locally using SQLite, and is secured via Google Authentication, ensuring only verified users can access the dashboard.

 ## Feature List

+### 🔐 Authentication & Security (New!)
+* **Google Sign-In:** Secure, one-tap login using Firebase Authentication.
+* **Auth Gate:** The app automatically directs users to the Login screen if they are signed out and protects the main dashboard from unauthorized access.
+* **Persistent Session:** Users remain logged in across app restarts until they explicitly log out.

 ### 🗺️ Map & Visualization
 * **Interactive Map:** Google Maps integration centered on Bangladesh (23.6850°N, 90.3563°E).